 PS Our film team is ready to create documentary stories with you today for legacy purposes and for commercial purposes, so you remember, there are many roads to real impact.

-Dr. K is also called "Coach KMAC" and is a veteran filmmaker, speaker and author and coach who's been coaching hoops in the NCAA for 21 years with Mercer University Bob Hoffman Men's Basketball coach.
+Dr. K is also called "Coach KMAC" and is a veteran filmmaker, speaker and author and coach who's been coaching hoops in the NCAA for 22 years with different University and leading schools with Bob Hoffman, Men's Basketball coach.
 His unique FILM COACH style is how this blog rolls.

 Let us gather now as friends on the red carpet premiere for your new film.